pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01_mentors.md

 This page describe what mentors need to do to support their teams to work on [proj01](/lab/proj01/).

+The step numbers below correspond to the steps in the student facing lab instuctions.

+They have no Step 0, so those are steps that, ideally, you'll do before the lab starts.
+(Sorry for short notice.)

-# Step 1: Make sure you have the access you need
+# Step 0a: Make sure you have the access you need

 You will need: